andrewni420/The-Polaris-Express/README.md

 *DESCRIPTION*

-Welcome to The Polaris Express!
-You are the brave adventurer tasked with navigating the desolate land using the guidance of the spinning stars.
-Your ultimate goal is to find the holy grail to save yourself and your people, but the journey will not be easy.
-Along the way, you'll need to use all of your wit and resources to survive the harsh environment and the dangers that lurk at every turn.
+Here, the adventure begins for the quest to the Polaris Express!
+You, brave adventurer, will have to explore the world to find the fallen stars that will lead you to safety.
+The journey will not be kind, but you must save yourself!
+You will find resources to assist you in your endeavor to survive the harsh environment and monsters that will follow you.

-As you journey through three distinct biomes, you'll have to keep a close eye on your health and hunger.
-Eat from your inventory to replenish your hunger points, and hide in the caves to gain health points.
-Avoid letting either bar reach zero, or you'll lose the game.
-Hide away in your cave to gain health points.
-You'll also need to be mindful of the sun, which will drain your health with every passing moment.
+You will enter three different biomes, so keep your eye on your health stats.
+Eat the food you've made or found to keep up your hunger and health.
+Try to keep them from falling to 0 or you'll be dead.
+Hide away from the sun during the day to avoid radiation damage and stay in the caves to rest up in between outings.

-To help you on your quest, you'll find spinning stars scattered throughout the world.
-These stars will animate and lead you to your next milestone, drawing you closer and closer to the holy grail.
-But be warned, you'll need to collect all of the stars within each biome before the fog will lift and let you move on to the next section.
-Collect all of the stars in the final section to exit the level and win the game.
+To assist you in navigation, find the stars fallen to the ground that will guide you to the next section of the unforgiving land.
+You will have to collect all stars within each biome before the fog gates will fall, allowing you to venture forward.
+Good luck in your quest, adventurer.
-When you first start the game, you'll have the option to choose between four different difficulty modes.
-Choose wisely, as each mode will present its own unique challenges.
-But no matter what mode you choose, you'll need to be brave, resourceful, and determined if you hope to emerge victorious and complete The Polaris Express.

 *HOW  TO PLAY*
 -	Use WASD to move around